When Homogeneous Systems Meet Dissipation and Disorder: Introduction

 In this work, we investigate previously unexplored aspects of dissipation-induced localization and topological phenomena.
-Prior work has established that the NESS of a quasi-disordered system driven by bond dissipation \cite{bond_1,bond_2,bond_3,bond_4} is either localized or extended, independent of the initial state \cite{Wang}.
-Here, we focus on identifying potential exceptions where the NESS localization does depend on the initial state, possibly even preventing localization.
-Additionally, we explore the as-yet-unexamined evolution of a topologically trivial system under the combined influence of bond dissipation and quasi-disorder.
-This investigation contributes to a deeper understanding of electron transport properties in homogeneous media subject to both bond dissipation and quasi-disorder.
+It is established that the NESS in bond-dissipative quasi-disordered systems is localized or delocalized, independent of the initial state\cite{Wang,bond_1,bond_2,bond_3,bond_4,bond_5,bond_6}.
+Here, we identify potential exceptions where NESS localization does depend on the initial localization and topological properties, possibly precluding localization entirely.
+Furthermore, we characterize the unexplored properties of the NESS in topologically trivial systems subject to both quasi-disorder and bond dissipation.
+This investigation contributes to a deeper understanding of electron transport properties in homogeneous media subject to both bond dissipation and quasidisorder.

 The paper is organized as follows.
 In Sec.~\ref{S1}, we briefly introduce the system and its Hamiltonian.
-In Sec.~\ref{S2}, we reveal the localization properties of the steady-state from the aspects of steady-state distribution and Wigner distribution.
+In Sec.~\ref{S2}, we reveal the localization and topological properties of the steady-state from the aspects of steady-state distribution and Wigner distribution.
 In Sec.~\ref{S3}, we study the effect of quasidisorder on localization and topological property of the steady-state.
 A summary is made in Sec.~\ref{S4}.